Timescale Cloud: Performance, Scale, Enterprise

 To simulate a more advanced dataset, see Time-series Benchmarking Suite (TSBS).

-- Create a target Timescale Cloud service.
+Create a target Timescale Cloud service with time-series and analytics enabled.

 To simulate a dataset, run the following queries: